French-English bilingual schools in Australia [fr]

 758 Anzac Parade, MAROUBRA NSW 2035

-Killarney Heights Public School, NSW and F.A.N.S.
-(French-speaking Association of the North Shore)
+Killarney Heights Public School and F.A.N.S.
+(French-speaking Association of the North Shore): Label FrancEducation accredited school / From Kindergarten to year 6

 Since 1999, a bilingual program has existed at Killarney Heights Public School for children from Kindergarten to Year 6.
 There are currently 25 bilingual classes across all Australian primary year groups at the school on Sydney’s North Shore.
-In 2015, there are 235 Francophone pupils in these classes, representing 38% of all pupils.
+In 2016, there were 251 Francophone pupils in these classes, representing 38% of all pupils (674 students in total).
 This program is organised in partnership between the school and F.A.N.S.
 (French-speaking Association of the North Shore).

 The Francophone and Anglophone pupils are in classes together with two qualified teachers, one Australian and one native French speaking teacher.
 The teachers are in the classroom at the same time and team-teach the NSW curriculum, one in French and the other in English (8 hours per week).
 The native French-speaking teacher also teaches an intensive French program with the Francophone pupils for 5 hours per week.